plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ![Enter the domain name of the website you want to track](/docs/img/website-details.png)

 That's it!
-You have no registered for an account and you have added your website.
+You have now registered for an account and you have added your website.
 Now you need to go to your WordPress dashboard and activate the Plausible Analytics WordPress plugin.

 ## How to install Plausible Analytics WordPress plugin